-Endodontics is the technical terminology for the treatment of the dental pulp, which is the nerve and blood vessel group inside the tooth.
-Endodontic therapy is performed when pulp has undergone some type of trauma.
+Root canal therapy in our office is practically painless with the advent of better anesthetics and techniques.
+It is performed when pulp has undergone some type of trauma.
 This trauma can be from a large cavity, bacteria entering the pulp, a cracked tooth, or physical trauma like getting hit in the mouth.
 Pain and swelling will often be associated with a tooth that has undergone such trauma and is accompanied with an infection.

-Drs.
-Streitz have all completed advanced education courses regarding endodontic therapy and will be happy to discuss with you their philosophy and technique regarding this treatment.
+All Drs.
+Streitz have all completed numerous advanced education courses regarding root canal therapy and will be happy to discuss with you their philosophy and technique regarding this treatment.